 There was a problem with that, though.
 In Judaism, people believe the joy of a wedding should still continue even during times of tragedy, that it is, in fact, a sacred duty to celebrate a marriage.
 Israel’s Chief Ashkenazi Rabbi, David Lau, even declared that during the pandemic, weddings should not be postponed, but only have their numbers severely limited.
 Despite this, we stand by our decision to move the celebration to a time when more people can be celebrating.

 Couples across the world are stuck in the same boat as us.
-I’m even in a Facebook group called Four Weddings and Virus, where we discuss the woes of planning a wedding in the time of corona.
+I’m even in a Facebook group called Four Weddings and a Virus, where we discuss the woes of planning a wedding in the time of corona.
 In wedding groups across social media, thousands are doing the same.
-Some people I know are having micro weddings with less than ten guests, either at their original venues or in their homes.
-It seems that a lot of people can not wait to get married.
+Some people I know are having microweddings with less than 10 guests, either at their original venues or in their homes.
+It seems that a lot of people cannot wait to get married.
 We personally would rather have our wedding in a time not associated with a crisis.
 I do not judge the people who continue to have their celebrations during this period, but it did not feel right to us.

 At some point, this will hopefully be a funny story, but at this point, it is just painful to think about.
 It’s funny how fast life can change.

 At some point, this will hopefully be a funny story, but at this point, it is just painful to think about.
 It’s funny how fast life can change.
 I met my fiancé, Ian, when I was a college junior.
-It has been almost seven years and things are going amazingly.
-We even got engaged in May 2017 in Giverny, Monet’s Water Lily Garden, a place that I dreamed of going for most of my life.
+It has been almost seven years, and things are going amazingly.
+We even got engaged in May 2017 in Giverny, France, Monet’s water lily garden, a place that I dreamed of going for most of my life.
 It feels like we have been waiting for this wedding forever, and now we have to wait a bit longer.

 Another major reason we chose a destination wedding was that we wanted to have the ability to connect to our guests on an individual level.
-About sixty people will be in attendance, which is considered a small wedding in my large and tight-knit family.
-When we first discussed having the wedding in Italy rather than in Dallas (where I’m from) or New York (where we live), my dad mentioned how it was hard to remember who came to my sisters’ and I’s B'nai-Mitzvah ceremonies unless they were from out of town.
+About 60 people will be in attendance, which is considered a small wedding in my large and tight-knit family.
+When we first discussed having the wedding in Italy rather than in Dallas (where I’m from) or New York (where we live), my dad mentioned how it was hard to remember who came to the b'nai-mitzvah ceremonies of my sisters and me unless they were from out of town.
 Ian and I both wanted to be able to remember and have a special moment with each person who attends our wedding ceremony.
 Italy seemed to us to be the perfect and obvious choice.

 The wedding next year will be better than ever, and we will even be able to book the hotel blocks we were too late on this year.